Exupery/DontCast/README.md

 * /dontcast ? or /dontcast help - Prints the command list

 ## TODOs
+* integrate with options UI
 * customizable text colors
-* integrate with options UI
-* change color of countdown text when drops below designated threshold
+* customizable threshold for changing color of countdown text